 Ohio Virtual Academy is a charter high school.
-The principal of Ohio Virtual Academy is Dr. Kristin Stewart, whose e-mail is email@example.com.
-5,400 students attend Ohio Virtual Academy and are mostly White, non-Hispanic; Hispanic; and Multiracial.
-44% of the 5,400 students here are classified as "economically disadvantaged", and 59% are paying reduced lunch prices.
+The principal of Ohio Virtual Academy is Dr. Kristin Stewart, who can be contacted at firstname.lastname@example.org.
+5,400 children attend Ohio Virtual Academy and identify primarily as White, non-Hispanic; Hispanic; and Multiracial.
+44% of the 5,400 students here are classified as "economically disadvantaged", and 59% get reduced lunch prices.
 St. John's Jesuit High School is one of the nearest high schools.

 - Ceramics sculpture